A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicaid expansion under the ACA

 When the ACA was enacted in 2010, Medicaid expansion was a cornerstone of lawmakers’ efforts to expand realistic access to healthcare to as many people as possible.
-The idea was that everyone with household incomes up to 133% of poverty (138% with the 5% income disregard) would be able to enroll in Medicaid starting in 2014.
+The idea was that everyone with household incomes up to 133% of the federal poverty level (138% with the 5% income disregard) would be able to enroll in Medicaid starting in 2014.

-Georgia implemented a planning a partial expansion of Medicaid in mid-2023, but the program has a work requirement and very few people have enrolled.
-Georgia’s approach not count as Medicaid expansion under the ACA, and like Wisconsin (which also has a partial Medicaid expansion program), Georgia is not receiving the enhanced federal funding — or the American Rescue Plan bonus funding — that’s available to states that expand Medicaid.
+Georgia implemented a partial expansion of Medicaid in mid-2023, but the program has a work requirement and very few people have enrolled.
+Georgia’s approach does not count as Medicaid expansion under the ACA, and like Wisconsin (which also has a partial Medicaid expansion program), Georgia is not receiving the enhanced federal funding – or the American Rescue Plan bonus funding – that’s available to states that expand Medicaid.
 CMS has maintained a clear policy, under the Obama, Trump, and Biden administrations, of only providing enhanced federal funding if a state fully expands Medicaid.

 Medicaid availability in your state